frntc/Sidekick64/README.md

 Sidekick64 comes with a menu with a configurable main screen (for frequently used features, programs, cartridges), a configuration screen, and a file browser.
 The C16/+4 version comes with two fabolous games ported to run directly off the emulated memory expansion: Alpharay and Pet's Rescue!
 Here's a [video](Video/Sidekick64_ElectricCity_by_Flex.mp4) of Sidekick64 emulation SIDs and playing [Electric City](https://csdb.dk/release/?id=189742) by Flex.

+## I have a previous revision PCB, can I still...?

+The software can be run on any of the previous PCB revisions.
+If you want to to use a RGB-TFT and/or the C128 function ROMs with your PCB then you can do simple modifications (soldering 3 wires to connect the two additional signals to the display and add one more input to the RPi) as shown [here](Interface/sidekick64_rev03_upgrade.jpg).

 ## How does it work? (technical details)

 On the hardware side connecting the computers to the RPi requires level shifting to interface the 5V bus with the 3.3V GPIOs of the RPi.